Year 11 Media Units 1 and 2

 Some of the activities include:

-- plan a media product, including a design plan and storyboarding
+- planning a media product, including a design plan and storyboarding

-- produce your own film, photography, animation or magazine
+- producing your own film, photography, animation or magazine

-- interact and collaborate online with other media students
+- interacting and collaborating online with other Media students

-- edit and manipulate media texts to create meaning
+- editing and manipulating media texts to create meaning

-- construct written responses to films, documentaries and visuals
+- constructing written responses to films, documentaries and visuals

 What skills do you need?